The Mystery of the Disappearing Joan of Arc

 Left: a 1915 drawing for L'Illustration by Gustave Fraipont showing the bombing of Rheims Cathedral with the statue of Joan of Arc at the lower right edge.
 Middle: an etching by Pierre Mouret showing the installation of sandbags to protect statuary after the initial bombing (courtesy: Bzhouseofcool, Etsy).
-Left: In 1918, Collier's published a photo showing the Dubois statue in front of the cathedral (note broken windows and sandbags fully in place).
+Right: In 1918, Collier's published a photo showing the Dubois statue in front of the cathedral (note broken windows and sandbags fully in place).

 At the beginning of the war, Brewer completed his first etching of the West Front of the Rheims Cathedral.
 The timing of its publication, December 1914, and the French flags flying from the towers leave no doubt about the message of solidarity Brewer was trying to impart.
 It was this etching, published without a separate, specific U.S. copyright, that Emil Jacobi and others reproduced and marketed widely (paired with Brewer’s interior view of the Rose Windows) to an American public sympathetic to the Allied cause.

 But Joan of Arc, the figure who would have best embodied French resistance,

 is not there!